banner

 1. What is automation in the textile industry?

-Textile automation uses intelligent machinery, robotics, IoT, and AI to cut manufacturing time, boost productivity, and replace manual labour.
+Textile production automation uses intelligent machinery, robotics, IoT, and AI to cut manufacturing time, boost productivity, and replace manual labour.

 2. How is automation used in fabric production?